-

 As a child growing up on a farm in north central Iowa, Dr. Kudej (pronounced KOO-gee) was always around animals and developed an interest in veterinary medicine at a very young age.
 He pursued a veterinary degree, PhD and surgical residency at Iowa State University before undertaking post-doctoral studies at Harvard Medical School, where he met his wife.
 He was an assistant professor at Penn State College of Medicine in Hershey, PA, prior to coming to Tufts in 2000.

 In addition to his clinical and teaching duties, Dr. Kudej is also a cardiovascular researcher with special interests in ischemia tolerance and associated metabolic mechanisms.
 Prior to becoming an American Heart Association fellow in 2001, he was honored with the prestigious association's Young (1998) and New Investigator (1999) Awards.
-He was given the Tufts Pfizer Research Award by the Cummings School in 2005, and was the school's invited speaker at the V'07 Graduation and V'08 White Coat Ceremonies.
+He was given the Tufts Pfizer Research Award by the Cummings School in 2005, and was the school's invited speaker at the V'07 & V'13 Graduation and V'08 & V'18 White Coat Ceremonies.
+Dr. Kudej was recently a guest on the CBS daytime television series, "The Drs.", for his innovative corrective surgery for a dog suffering from muscular dystrophy-associated macroglossia.

-Dr. Kudej lives with his wife, Amy (a biomedical engineer and scientist at Genzyme) and their two young girls (Ellie and Emma) in nearby Westborough, MA.
-The family has a pet dachshund named Borghese.
-Dr. Kudej enjoys studying American history, restoring his 1886 Victorian home and is a member of the Westborough Historical Society.
-He also loves spending time with his family and friends, playing with his daughters and helping them to grow.
+Dr. Kudej lives with his wife, Amy (a biomedical engineer) and their two girls (Ellie and Emma) in nearby Westborough, MA.
+The family has two pet dachshunds (Cocoa and Elton) and a miniature aussiedoodle (Dori).
+Dr. Kudej enjoys history, restoring his 1886 Victorian home and is a member of the Westborough Historical Society.
+He loves spending time with his family and friends, working out, hiking and reading.

 As a child growing up on a farm in north central Iowa, Dr. Kudej (pronounced KOO-gee) was always around animals and developed an interest in veterinary medicine at a very young age.
 He pursued a veterinary degree, PhD and surgical residency at Iowa State University before undertaking post-doctoral studies at Harvard Medical School, where he met his wife.
 He was an assistant professor at Penn State College of Medicine in Hershey, PA, prior to coming to Tufts in 2000.

 In addition to his clinical and teaching duties, Dr. Kudej is also a cardiovascular researcher with special interests in ischemia tolerance and associated metabolic mechanisms.
 Prior to becoming an American Heart Association fellow in 2001, he was honored with the prestigious association's Young (1998) and New Investigator (1999) Awards.
-He was given the Tufts Pfizer Research Award by the Cummings School in 2005, and was the school's invited speaker at the V'07 Graduation and V'08 White Coat Ceremonies.
+He was given the Tufts Pfizer Research Award by the Cummings School in 2005, and was the school's invited speaker at the V'07 & V'13 Graduation and V'08 & V'18 White Coat Ceremonies.
+Dr. Kudej was recently a guest on the CBS daytime television series, "The Drs.", for his innovative corrective surgery for a dog suffering from muscular dystrophy-associated macroglossia.

-Dr. Kudej lives with his wife, Amy (a biomedical engineer and scientist at Genzyme) and their two young girls (Ellie and Emma) in nearby Westborough, MA.
-The family has a pet dachshund named Borghese.
-Dr. Kudej enjoys studying American history, restoring his 1886 Victorian home and is a member of the Westborough Historical Society.
-He also loves spending time with his family and friends, playing with his daughters and helping them to grow.
+Dr. Kudej lives with his wife, Amy (a biomedical engineer) and their two girls (Ellie and Emma) in nearby Westborough, MA.
+The family has two pet dachshunds (Cocoa and Elton) and a miniature aussiedoodle (Dori).
+Dr. Kudej enjoys history, restoring his 1886 Victorian home and is a member of the Westborough Historical Society.
+He loves spending time with his family and friends, working out, hiking and reading.